elixir-europe/rdmkit/pages/contribute/github_way.md

 sidebar: contribute
 ---

+## General
+People that are familiar with Git and want to contribute can always suggest changes by opening a PR without going through the steps below.
+The editorial board will than review your PR and give feedback where necessary.
+Always check the issues or existing pull requests wether other people already had the same idea as you.
+Making an issue before you make a PR can be seen as a claim that you are going to work in this.
+For more information on how to fork and work on a local copy, please read our [working with Git](working_with_git) page.

+The guide below is focused on making it easy for the contributor by providing a page to work on through the Github interface and being guided/steered by the editorial board in the process.

 ## Prerequisites
 1. Make a [GitHub account](https://github.com/join).

 ## Contribution process
 The process of contribution via GitHub is sketched below.